ozairs/apiconnect/gatewayscript/README.md

 	json.headers.platform = 'Powered by IBM API Connect';
 	apim.setvariable('message.headers', json.headers);
 	```
-6. The built-in test editor does not show custom headers, so you will need to issue a curl command to verify that a new respond header is returned.
+6. The built-in test editor does not show custom headers, so you will need to issue a curl command to verify that a new response header is returned.
 	```
 	 curl https://127.0.0.1:4001/current?zipcode=90210 -H "X-IBM-Client-Id: default" -k -v
 	```

 For more information about writing JavaScript, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.toolkit.doc/rapim_gwscript_codesnip.html).

 The API Connect assembly code is great but what happens when the service is unavailable or provides an unexpected response.
-In the [next](#04-handling-api-errors) tutorial, you will learn how to throw and catch errors.
+In the [next](../master/error-handling/README.md) tutorial, you will learn how to throw and catch errors.

 **API Integration with XML-based services**